michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0085.md

 ### Definition
 - n: providing food and services
 ### Family
+- catering: caterings+
-catering: caterings+;cater: catered, caterer, catering, caters;caterer: caterers
+- cater: catered, caterer, catering, caters
+- caterer: caterers
 ### Examples
 - Catering a large event including meat seems ridiculous to us, considering that we avoid meat in our daily lives.
 - But soon she was catering for more than just her family and as the business expanded she moved downstairs to the basement.